therobbiedavis/Feeding-Foundation/README.md

 }
 ```

-Inactive locations won't appear on the map but remain in the database.
+Inactive locations won't show up on the map but stay in the database.

-## 📂 Project Structure
+## Project Structure

 ```
 Feeding-Foundation/